 Remember this is not just for cancer fighting, but for its prevention and overall health.
 It’s a powerful tool to continue to use throughout your life.

 Some cancer treatments may require food, and a friend going through treatment informed me that turmeric actually messes with radiology scans!
 So just know your situation and decide what’s best for you.
 I had a friend who was so sick and weak from her treatments, she couldn’t possibly consider fasting because she needed some calories to keep her going.
-Although I desperately wished she would have tried it, she knew it wasn’t for her.
+Although I desperately wished she could have tried it, she knew it wasn’t for her.

 Depending on how long you are in a fasted state, your immune system gets an entire re-boot.
 This seems to be around the 72 hour mark.
 Our immune systems are responsible for detecting invaders like viruses and infection and helping get rid of them.
 Cancer often sneaks in undetected, but giving yourself an immune re-boot gives the new and fresh system a second chance to recognize the invader and attack.

 A fairly quick and easy fast that lasts 18 hours, simply involves not eating after dinner, and skipping breakfast.
 For me this is an easy one because I’m not typically hungry in the morning anyway.
-By the time lunch rolls around you’ve done a mini fast!
+By the time lunch rolls around I’ve done a mini fast!
 Or you can up your game and go a full 24-48 hours to really start stressing out the cancer and cleaning up the other crap in your body.
 I don’t know if anyone knows how much, or how often you need to do it, so just do it.
 Don’t wait for a specific formula.

 I can promise you that if you eat more paleo, the higher fat and protein content are very satiating, making fasting less difficult.
 I remember trying to fast when I was younger for a fundraiser.
 Grains and sugars were a regular part of my diet, and I felt so hungry, so quickly that it was exceedingly difficult to go a full 24 hours.
 I really did feel like I was starving.

 This is as much a mental exercise as it is physical.
 Remember, you are NOT starving, you are performing a healing ritual that will be over soon.
 Hunger comes in waves and will dissipate.
 Drink lots of water or herbal teas and try not to dwell on it.
+Observe the slight discomfort and let it pass.

 If you are going for a longer one, consider what your schedule is.
 Try not to do anything too physical or mind-boggling towards the end when you’ll be feeling…loopy and euphoric!
 Skies are brighter and music more sweet when you’re in this stage.
 Try to enjoy it!